darrenlangley/lighthouse-libs/README.md

 - [`attester`](attester/): a state-machine which fulfils the duties of a Beacon Chain attester.
-Defines traits for communication with the Beacon Node, signing services and persistant storage whilst deferring their implementation to upstream packages.
+Defines traits for communication with the Beacon Node, signing services and persistant storage whilst deferring their implementation.
 - [`block_producer`](attester/): a state-machine which fulfils the duties of a Beacon Chain block producer.
-Defines traits for communication with the Beacon Node, signing services and persistant storage whilst deferring their implementation to upstream packages.
+Defines traits for communication with the Beacon Node, signing services and persistant storage whilst deferring their implementation.
 - [`bls`](bls/): wraps an existing BLS cryptography library and provides Eth 2.0 specific functionality.
 - [`boolean-bitfield`](boolean-bitfield/): provides a variable-length `Vec` of `bool`, fulfilling